 Maximizing Edge for High-Impact Livelihoods

 A leading permaculture teacher, organizer and innovator for over a decade, both at the grassroots and university level, Lisa DePiano is grounded at the intersections of public art, economic development, participatory design and social justice.
 Lisa sees permaculture as a tool to both discern connections between social, ecological and economic problems and to create solutions for the world we know is possible.

 People who are trying to find their right livelihoods in permaculture often wish they had guidance from powerful mentors and peers.

-Women in permaculture want to see more people who look like them (in all our diversity!), and hear the whole story—challenges as well as successes.
+Folks who identify as women in permaculture want to see more people who look like us (in all our diversity!), and hear the whole story—challenges as well as successes.

 And to earn a living, we need to hear others’ insights into how entrepreneurship can be regenerative—in service to Earth Care, People Care, and Surplus Share.